Letters from the Specific Carbohydrate Diet support group

 In actuality, a study was done that backs this up indirectly (5).
 The study

-was looking at carbs immediately prior to exercise (which as stated has been
+was looking at carbs immediately prior to exercise (which as stated has

 found to cause an insulin response and reactive hypoglycemia or low blood

 sugar) to see if mild exercise would blunt the insulin response.
-A warm up
+A warm

 done consisting of 5 minutes easy spinning, and 20 minutes of slightly